-In addition to cupping, we also offer other bodywork therapies, including:
+In addition to cupping, we also offer other non-needle Chinese medicine therapies, including:

 Tui Na is a type of Chinese therapeutic massage.
-The name “Tui Na” is made up of two words, “Tui”, meaning to push, and “Na”, meaning to grasp.
+The name “Tui Na” is made up of two words, “Tui,” meaning to push, and “Na,” meaning to grasp.
 In a Tui Na session, the practitioner employs a range of vigorous techniques and manipulations using finger pressure, hand movements, and arm and elbow pressure.
 These movements can address a wide range of musculoskeletal, internal medicine, and psychological issues.
-Tui Na is an appropriate therapy for all ages, and is effective pediatric treatment.
+Tui Na is an appropriate therapy for all ages, and is an effective pediatric treatment.

 Gua sha is the practice of press-stroking or scraping the surface of the skin to produce intentional redness and petechiae, known as “sha.”
 Although “sha” can look alarming the first time you see it, the practice of gua sha is safe and non-invasive, and can be used on patients of all ages.
 Gua sha has beneficial anti-inflammatory and immune system protective effects, and can be useful in a variety of acute and chronic conditions.
 It works wonders for knotted muscles!